3scale/porta/fedora-manual-setup.md

 > bundle config build.eventmachine --with-cppflags="-I/usr/include/openssl/"
 > ```
 >
-> **GCC 15+ / Ruby 3.3.x:** Apply the following config before running `bundle install`.
-It patches
+> **Ruby 3.3.x:** Apply the following config before running `bundle install`.
+It patches each
-> each affected gem's C compiler preprocessor flags so that Ruby's stdbool shim correctly includes
+> affected gem's C compiler preprocessor flags to define `HAVE_STDBOOL_H`, which causes Ruby's
-> `<stdbool.h>`.
-Note there is no global catch-all — each gem must be listed individually:
+> stdbool shim to include `<stdbool.h>` as intended.
+Note there is no global catch-all — each gem
+> must be listed individually:
 >
 > ```sh
 > bundle config build.bootsnap "--with-cppflags=-DHAVE_STDBOOL_H=1"